CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 ### **§27-393 Stair and Elevator Identification Signs**

 Each stair and each bank of elevators shall be identified by an alphabetic letter.
-A sign indicating the letter of identification for the elevator bank shall be posted and maintained at each elevator landing directly above or as part of the sign specified in [section 27-391](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-391 Signs at Elevator Landings) of this article.
+A sign indicating the letter of identification for the elevator bank shall be posted and maintained at each elevator landing directly above or as part of the sign specified in [section 27-391](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-391-signs-at-elevator-landings) of this article.
 The stair identification sign shall be posted and maintained on the occupancy side of the stair door.
 The letter on the sign shall be at least three inches high, of bold type and of contrasting color from the background.
 Such signs shall be securely attached.

 ### **§27-394 Stair RE-Entry Signs in Office Buildings**

 Signs shall be posted and maintained on the stair door at each floor in buildings classified in occupancy group E occupied or arranged to be occupied for an occupant load of more than one hundred persons above or below the street level or more than a total of five hundred persons in the entire building indicating whether re-entry is provided into the building and the floor where such re-entry is provided.
 The lettering and numerals of the signs shall be at least one-half inch high of bold type.
 The lettering and background shall be contrasting colors and the signs shall be securely attached approximately five feet above the floor.
-The signs shall read as follows and may be either independent or combined with the corresponding sign required by sections [27-392](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-392 Floor Numbering Signs) and [27-393](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-393 Stair and Elevator Identification Signs) of this article.
+The signs shall read as follows and may be either independent or combined with the corresponding sign required by sections [27-392](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-392-floor-numbering-signs) and [27-393](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-393-stair-and-elevator-identification-signs) of this article.

 #### (a) Where no re-entry is provided from the stairs to any floor,